Port monitoring with PRTG

-Prevent port connection issues by port monitoring with PRTG
+Prevent port connection issues and network vulnerabilities

 - Query the port status such as open/closed or up/down